base-org/web/apps/base-docs/tutorials/docs/1_smart-wallet-spend-permissions.md

 In this tutorial, we’ll walk through a demo application that uses Spend Permissions to enable onchain subscription payments.
 Specifically, you will:

-- Create a smart account from a public/private keypair.
+- Create a smart wallet from a public/private keypair.
 - Enable an EOA to receive subscription payments.
 - Implement a **Subscribe** button that:
   - Calls the **spend** function to initiate transactions.